How to Prevent Acne

 1. Toss out skincare and makeup products that contain high amounts of SD or denatured alcohol.
 Alcohol is a common ingredient in cosmetics geared toward acne-prone skin, and while it may seem as though it’s drying out a pimple, it actually triggers more oiliness!
 Skin's response to the aggravating toll alcohol takes can make breakouts and redness worse.

 2. Avoid thick or solid makeup products like stick or creamy compact foundations.
 The types of ingredients that help keep these products in a solid or semi-solid form (often waxes, or similar ingredients like polyethylene or ethylhexyl palmitate) are iffy for those with breakout-prone skin.
+Avoid heavy moisturizers with these ingredients as well.
+Instead, look for lightweight gels or sheer lotions, like our CLEAR Oil-Free Moisturizer.

 3. Remove makeup before going to bed, no matter how tired you are.
 Sleeping with makeup on can lead to clogged pores, not to mention cause red, puffy-looking eyes.
 If you wear heavy makeup, consider pairing your cleanser with a gentle makeup remover and follow up with a soothing toner to ensure last traces of makeup are gone while replenishing skin at the same time.